vjaysingh/20533-ImplementingMicrosoftAzureInfrastructureSolutions/README.md

 What about changes to the student handbook?
 - We will review the student handbook on a quarterly basis and update through the normal MOC release channels as needed.

-Refer to the GitHubUserGuide.docx file on the Download Center for detailed instructions for using GitHub.
-This document is also available on the GitHub repo as GitHubUserGuide.md.
+Refer to the 20533CGitHubUserGuideforMCTs.pdf file on the Download Center for detailed instructions for using GitHub.
+This document is also available on the GitHub repo as 20533CGitHubUserGuideforMCTs.md.